BADC0D3/piece-python-runner/README.md

 - CPU limited to 50% of one core
 - Network access can be restricted
 - Complete isolation from host system
+- Runs as non-root user for enhanced security

 ## Best Practices